xXenvy/Zynk/docs/data-types.md

 # Data types

 Zynk currently supports only primitive data types, which are fundamental for basic computations and operations.
-Understanding these types is essential for writing efficient and correct programs.
-This section will cover the basic data types available in Zynk.

 ## Primitive Data Types